rixsilverith/cse-notes/README.md

 ## Configuration and customisation
 The behaviour of some scripts can be changed by editing the `config.yaml` file located in the root of the project.
 Keys to be edited in this file are:
-- `pdf_viewer` This is the name of the executable of your PDF viewer of choice, the one that will open up when running commands such as `lnm notes linear-algebra`.
+- `pdf_viewer` This is the name of the executable of your PDF viewer of choice, the one that will open up when running commands such as `lecture-notes open linear-algebra`.
 Zathura is the default and the recommended option for Linux users, as it will automatically refresh the PDF view when changes are made to the `.pdf` file.
 Okular is another great option for Linux, as well as Skim for MacOS X and Sumatra for Windows.

 - `latex` This key contains configuration for compiling the notes.
     - `latex.compiler` Compiler used to compile the notes.